A strong form of Arnold diffusion for two and a half degrees of freedom: Generic properties of mechanical systems on the two-torus

-\item By Corollary~\ref{gen-per-opendense}, generically, there are at most finitely many degenerate global minimizers, the rest are nondegenerate (as periodic orbits).
-By Proposition~\ref{nondeg-hyp}, they must hyperbolic.
+\item By the previous item, all but finitely many global minimizers are nondegenerate, hence hyperbolic by Proposition~\ref{nondeg-hyp}.

 \item Since a global minimizer is always a local minimizer, using Lemma~\ref{prop-hyp-min}, it extends to a smooth one parameter family of local minimizers.
-The extension can be continued until the family accumulates to a degenerate minimizer.
-This family can no longer be extended as potential global minimizers -- by Proposition~\ref{bif-deg}, it is accumulated by periodic orbits of complex eigenvalues.
+The extension can be continued until either the orbit is no-longer locally minimizing, or if the orbit becomes degenerate.
+Once a local minimizer becomes degenerate, this family can no longer be extended as local minimizers as by Proposition~\ref{bif-deg}, it must bifurcate to a periodic orbit of complex eigenvalues.

 \item It is well known that for a fixed energy, any two global minimizers do not cross (see for example, \cite{MF}).
-We assume that the local extension of these global minimizers also do not cross, for a fixed energy.
+We can locally extend the global minimizers for a small interval of energy without them crossing.

-\item There are at most finitely many families of local minimizers, because they are isolated (Lemma~\ref{prop-hyp-min}, statement 1), and do not accumulate (Lemma~\ref{prop-hyp}, statement 4).
+\item There are at most finitely many families of local minimizers, because they are isolated and do not accumulate (Lemma~\ref{prop-hyp-min}).

-\item We haven't excluded the case that a global minimizer is taken at an isolated degenerate periodic orbit.
-While by Proposition~\ref{bif-deg}, it must be accumulated by hyperbolic orbits, these hyperbolic orbit may not be minimizers. \end{itemize}
+\item There are at most finitely many energies on which the global minimizer may be a degenerate periodic orbit. \end{itemize}

 We have proved the following statement.